 If the sprogs are set too low, it may cause a significant increase in trim speed and a reduction in pitch pressures at tighter VG settings, and there will be a reduction in pitch stability at angles of attack below normal flight.
-This stability reduction could increase the probability of a turbulence induced tumble or other in-flight stability related loss of control.
+This stability reduction could increase the probability of a turbulence-induced tumble or other in-flight stability related loss of control.
 If the sprogs are set too high, it may cause excessive pitch bar pressure at high speeds, and excessive roll control pressures, lag in roll response, and adverse yaw.
 Please be aware that flight testing encompasses a very limited angle of attack range and that pitch stability in the flight test envelope does not necessarily correlate to pitch stability in the extended angle of attack range that is investigated on a test vehicle.
-In particular, do not assume that adequate stability is only contingent on positive pitch pressure during flight testing.
-However, in the case of the U2, insufficient pitch pressure in steady state flight with pilot full forward is a significant indicator that the sprogs are set too low.
-If, while maintaining steady state flight in smooth air at VG full tight, with the bar pulled all the way in, you experience less than five lbs (2kg) per hand of positive pitch pressure, you should check and re-adjust your sprogs as necessary.
+In particular, do not assume that adequate stability is only contingent on positive pitch pressure in steady state flight with pilot full forward is a significant indicator that the sprogs are set too low.
+If, while maintaining steady state flight in smooth air at VG full tight, with the bar pulled all the way in, you experience less than 8 lbs.
+(4 kg) per hand of positive pitch pressure on a Sport 2, or less than 2 lbs.
+(1 kg) on a Sport 3, you should check and readjust your sprogs as necessary.